damek/assignment5-alignment/cs336_alignment/grpo_off_policy_sweep.md

 I've tried in this order:
 (epoch, train_batch_size)
-Parallel batch 1:
+**Parallel batch 1:**
 - (1, 1024): too slow
 - (5, 256): crashed out.
 I think 5 is too many per grpo_iteration.

-Parallel batch 2:
+**Parallel batch 2:**
 We're going to try to stick to the same budget per grpo_iteration as in the original experiments (256 gradients touched in total).
 I also changed the logging frequency to once every 1024 samples, instead of 256.

+Also, i realized that I was not using the GRPO clip loss for the off-policy experiments, so the previous ones may be useless.
+Using clip loss now for the first experiment below, not the second.
 - (2, 128):
     - Hypothesis: Perhaps we should split the batch smaller over multiple epochs?
 - (1, 256):